-This function requires you to select a floating-point model that supports exceptions.
-For example, --fpmode=ieee_full or --fpmode=ieee_fixed.
+This function requires a floating-point model that supports exceptions.
+In ARM Compiler 6 this is enabled by default, and is disabled by armclang command-line options such as -ffast-math.

 The layout of the status word as seen by fp_status() is shown in Figure 3-1.